blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/How to Scale my Website for Small Screens.md

 # Sizing title and headers

-I need to keep the content big, but headers small and exp
+I need to keep the content big, but headers small and expanded for small screens.

 ```css
 /* Reduce font-size here */